Diversity, Hierarchy and Classification of Kingdom Plantae Class 9

 4. Plantae

-The plant kingdom, also known as Plantae, encompasses a diverse group of multicellular organisms that are characterized by their ability to produce their own food through photosynthesis.
+The plant kingdom, also known as Plantae, encompasses a diverse group of multicellular organisms that are characterised by their ability to produce their own food through photosynthesis.
 They possess chlorophyll and are typically anchored to the ground.

 Key Characteristics of Plantae: